lambda826/My-Notebook/99 Interview/BQ.md

 	- Be concise, honest, and engaging.

+# Why do you want to leave your current role?
+- **Evaluation**
+	- Whether you are running away from something or running towards something.
+	- You are someone w

 # Tell me about a time you disaggreed with someone
 - **Evaluation**
 	- Work in difficult situations.